Reactive Transport Modeling Hub

 Explore the site for opportunities to get involved!

-RETURNING!
-Introduction to reactive transport approaches and models (July 22-24)
+Introduction to reactive transport approaches and models (June 2-4)

 Participants will learn key skills needed to apply reactive transport models to earth systems, practice creating and interpreting models, and build a network of colleagues in the modeling community.
 An introductory background in hydrology and/or geochemistry is required, some experience modeling is beneficial.
 Financial support is available if needed.
 Email reactivetransporthub@gmail.com with questions.

 There is no registration fee for the workshop.
-The only costs to participants are for travel and lodging.
-We have funds from NSF to offset these costs for workshop participants who need it.
+The only costs to participants are for travel.
+Funds from NSF will pay for lodging and meals for all participants.

 In addition to the following planned workshop topics, you will have time in the workshop schedule to develop the start of your own model.
 Instructors will be available to help.